mapprotocol/map-protocol-website/src/article/en/whitepaper.md

 The Taproot upgrade in 2021 allows for faster verification of multi-signature transactions and opens the door for inscribing text, images, SVG, and HTML on the smallest denomination of Bitcoin (called "satoshis").
 In May 2023, with the proposal and explosion of BRC-20, an experimental, alternative token standard for Bitcoin, people are paying more attention to the future of Bitcoin ecosystem interoperability.

 How assets and users on other public chains can cross to the Bitcoin network through peer-to-peer cross-chain interoperability is also a technical issue that the industry has been exploring.
-As a Bitcoin-level peer-to-peer cross-chain infrastructure, MAP Protocol is committed to achieving this goal as a Bitcoin Layer 2, enriching the interoperability of the Bitcoin ecosystem.
+As a Bitcoin-level peer-to-peer cross-chain infrastructure, MAP Protocol is committed to achieving this goal, enriching the interoperability of the Bitcoin ecosystem.

 # A Peer-to-Peer Cross-Chain Smart Contracts and Web3 DApp Development Platform